 A number of questions and concerns have been raised about Tesla’s Autopilot and every now and then, we see one of these viral videos from around the world showing a horrific crash involving a Tesla vehicle that is equipped with Autopilot – which contrary to what the name suggests – is only a semi-automated feature.
 After initial crashes, Tesla warned drivers that they should not take their hands off of the steering wheel and should pay attention to the road at all times, even when Autopilot is deployed.

 This led safety advocates such as Consumer Reports to question, justifiably so, as to why the feature was called Autopilot.
 Our product defect attorneys are also under the belief that Tesla misled consumers with this name, lulling drivers into a false sense of security.
 As a result, in California, we’ve seen drivers putting their vehicles on Autopilot and going to sleep as their vehicles dangerously navigate the freeways.

-If you or a loved one has been injured in a Tesla Autopilot crash, it is important to preserve the vehicle in its current condition so it can be thoroughly examined for evidence of design flaws, defects and malfunctions.
+Suppose you or a loved one has been injured in a Tesla Autopilot crash.
+In that case, it is important to preserve the vehicle in its current condition to thoroughly examine it for evidence of design flaws, defects and malfunctions.
 An experienced auto defect lawyer will be able to help injured victims and their families better understand their legal rights and options.